• Skip to primary navigation

 June 20, 2021 at 10:04 am

 Hi Abby, I am so pleased that you have enjoyed the Raw Salted Caramel Slice.
-It’s always good to keep a healthy, sweet treat on hand. 🙂
+Thank you for being my taste tester on this recipe 🙂

 Reply